 Sustainability at Texas A&M University-Kingsville began in 2010 when students signed a petition on Earth Day to start a recycling program.
 Their voices were heard and campus administrators acquired funding from the Student Service Fee for a recycling program and the Environmental Service Fee to hire a full-time Sustainability Coordinator.

 President Tallant officially endorsed going green in his 2012-13 annual State of the University speech.
 In a Weekly Message to the university staff and faculty Tallant said, “one of our initiatives for 2012-13 is increased sustainability efforts.”
 Through President Tallant's encouragement a campus-wide University Sustainability Committee (USC) was formed.
 Chaired by Provost Rex Gandy, the committee was charged with the task of compiling a university wide sustainability plan that encompasses academics, energy, technology, operations, student co-curricular affairs, marketing and communications.
 In its first year the USC achieved its goal and President Tallant signed the document, establishing the universities' commitment to the implementation of the University Sustainability Plan.

-The Office of Sustainability has a Director of Sustainability and coordinators whose job it is to work with the campus community on all levels towards making ours a Go Green Campus.
+Laura Prange, Director for Campus Sustainability and coordinators work with the campus community on all levels towards making ours a Go Green Campus.